enactjs/docs/src/pages/docs/tutorials/tutorial-kitten-browser/reusable-components/index.md

 ### `propTypes` Property

 The `propTypes` property is a design-time tool to help consumers of a component provide the right kind of data to a component.
 By specifying `propTypes`, React will warn in the console in development mode if a property does not pass validation.
 React provides a number of built-in [validators](https://facebook.github.io/react/docs/reusable-components.html#prop-validation).
-You can also define custom validators, but that is outside the scope of this tutorial.

 By defining properties for every component, even if you're the only user of it, you have to make intentional decisions about the interface, think through the data the component needs and understand how it will be used.